TotallyNotChase/c-iterators/ARCHITECTURE.md

   </td>
   <td>

-  Example function that maps functions over an `Iterable`.
+  Example usage of the `map` utility, that maps functions over an `Iterable`.

   </td>
 </tr>